 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 3264, 3404):

 WUR frame protection is enabled when dot11RSNAWURFrameProtectionActivated is true, and is disabled otherwise.
 When WUR frame protection is enabled at a WUR AP, the WUR AP shall advertise such capability by setting to 1 the Protected WUR Frame Support subfield of the WUR Capabilities element in its Beacon and Probe Response frames.
-When WUR frame protection is enabled at a WUR non-AP STA, the WUR non-AP STA shall indicate such capability by setting to 1 the Protected WUR Frame Support subfield of the WUR Capabilities element in its (Re)Association Request frames.
+When WUR frame protection is enabled at a WUR non-AP STA, the WUR non-AP STA shall indicate such capability by setting to 1 the Protected WUR Frame Support subfield of the RSNXE in its (Re)Association Request frames. (#3264, 3404)

-WUR frame protection is negotiated between the WUR AP and the WUR non-AP STA when management frame protection is negotiated, both parties set the Protected WUR Frame Support subfield to 1 in their respective WUR Capabilities elements in the (re)association procedure.
+WUR frame protection is negotiated between the WUR AP and the WUR non-AP STA when management frame protection is negotiated, both parties set the Protected WUR Frame Support subfield to 1 in their respective RSNXEs in the (re)association procedure.(#3264, 3404)

 WUR Capabilities element